-The Scottish qualifications system designed to support CfE provides an opportunity for greater variety and diversity in curriculum planning, which may lead to different patterns of presentation for qualifications, including increased exposure for candidates to different types of qualification.
+The Scottish qualifications system is designed to support CfE, and provides an opportunity for greater variety and diversity in curriculum planning, which may lead to different patterns of presentation for qualifications, including increased exposure for candidates to different types of qualification.
 The aim is to ensure an appropriate curriculum for each learner.
 This means that learners in schools may take NPAs in any of the three years of the Senior Phase of secondary school – S4-S6, or across more than one academic year.
 In tertiary colleges, where NPAs are more likely to be taken, they will generally be studied over one academic year.
-To date, NPAs in schools have most commonly been taken in S4 or S5 and often concurrently with other National Qualifications, such as National 5, Higher or National Certificates.
+To date, NPAs in schools have most commonly been taken in S4 or S5, and often concurrently with other National Qualifications, such as National 5, Higher, or National Certificates.
 In colleges, NPAs are usually taken as part of programmes of full-time or part-time learning.
-This involves learners taking a range of credits from SQA units either directly related to the subject studied or which are designed to develop a wider range of core and transferable skills.
+This involves learners taking a range of credits from SQA units either directly related to the subject studied, or which are designed to develop a wider range of core and transferable skills.

 SQA allocates a unique qualification number to each subject as a 4 + 2 code: Gxxx (‘G’ refers to Group Award and ‘46’ refers to both Group Award (the ‘4’) and level (the ‘6’) – National Progression Award at SCQF Level 6).

-NPAs are available at SCQF Levels 2-6; at SCQF Level 6 they are made up of National Units, Higher National (HN) Units, National (Workplace) Units, or Scottish Vocational Qualification (SVQ) Units with a minimum of 12 SCQF credit points (120 notional learning hours), with no maximum size.
+NPAs are available at SCQF Levels 2-6.
+At SCQF Level 6, they are made up of National Units, Higher National (HN) Units, National (Workplace) Units, or Scottish Vocational Qualification (SVQ) Units with a minimum of 12 SCQF credit points (120 notional learning hours), with no maximum size.

-They may include Higher National (HN) Units, National Units, National (Workplace) Units, or Scottish Vocational Qualification (SVQ) Units, though the latter should ideally be SCQF credit-rated.
+They may include Higher National (HN) units, National units, National (Workplace) units, or Scottish Vocational Qualification (SVQ) units, though the latter should ideally be SCQF credit-rated.

-All NPAs incorporate opportunities to develop Core Skills, particularly to meet employment and progression needs.
+All NPAs incorporate opportunities to develop core skills, particularly to meet employment and progression needs.

-NPAs must include a minimum of two units, but there is no maximum, and component units may be of different credit values, though normally 6 or 12 SCQF credit points, depending on the fitness for purpose of the unit.
+NPAs must include a minimum of two units, but there is no maximum, and component units may be of different credit values, though normally six or 12 SCQF credit points, depending on the fitness for purpose of the unit.